Bindal Municipality

 Bindal is a municipality in the Helgeland region in the extreme southwest part of Nordland county, Norway.
 The administrative centre is the village of Terråk.
 Other villages include Bindalseidet, Holm, Vassås, Horsfjord and Åbygda.

-The 1266 km2 municipality is the 81st largest by area out of the 356 municipalities in Norway.
-Bindal is the 304th most populous municipality in Norway with a population of 1,406.
+The 1266 km2 municipality is the 81st largest by area out of the 357 municipalities in Norway.
+Bindal Municipality is the 306th most populous municipality in Norway with a population of 1,399.
 The municipality's population density is 1.2 PD/km2 and its population has decreased by 10% over the previous 10-year period.

-General information
+History

+The ancient district of Bindalen belonged to Namdalen.
+However, in 1658, when the county (län) of Trondheim was ceded to Sweden in the Treaty of Roskilde, the status of the border district was ambiguous, with residents paying some taxes to Helgeland, in Nordland, and some to Namdalen.
+The decision was then made to redraw the county boundary to run down the Bindalsfjorden and assigning the northern part, Nord-Bindalen, to Nordland county (which remained in the Kingdom of Denmark-Norway) and the larger part remained in Trondheim county and became Sør-Bindalen (and part of the Kingdom of Sweden).
+The two remained separate after Trøndelag county was reunited with Norway in 1660.

+In 1815, a single Church of Norway prestegjeld called Bindalen was created, combining Nord-Bindalen and Sør-Bindalen into one church parish, despite belonging to different counties.

+The 1838 formannskapsdistrikt law divided the country into civil municipalities which were supposed to correspond to the parishes of the Church of Norway.
+The parish of Bindalen (which straddled the county border) was created as Bindal Municipality, but the southern part was part of Nordre Trondheim county and the northern part of the municipality belonged to Nordland county, making for an unusual situation.
+In 1852, the county border was moved so that all of Bindal Municipality was located in Nordland county.

-In 1838, the parish of Bindal was split into two municipalities (see formannskapsdistrikt law) because the parish included land in both the counties of Nord-Trøndelag and Nordland.
-The new law required that municipalities be located only in one county, so the parish was divided into two municipalities: Nordbindalen and Sørbindalen.
-In 1852, the county border was moved south to its current position and the municipalities of Nordbindalen and Sørbindalen were merged back together to form the municipality of Bindal.
-On 1 January 1964, the area around the inner Bindalsfjorden and the village of Lande (population: 296) was transferred to Brønnøy Municipality.
+On 1 January 1964, the area around the inner Bindalsfjorden and the village of Lande (population: 296) was transferred from Bindal Municipality to Brønnøy Municipality.

 Name

 The municipality (originally the parish) is named after the Bindalen valley (Birnudalr).
 The first element is the genitive case of the river name Birna (now called the river Åbjøra).
 The river name is derived from the word birna which means "(female) bear".
 The last element is dalr which means "valley" or "dale".
+Historically, the name of the municipality was spelled Bindalen.
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Bindal, removing the definite form ending -en.